FAIR-Chem/fairchem/_sources/core/inference.md

 natoms = np.array([row.natoms for row in db.select('natoms>5,xc=PBE')])
 ```

 Now, we can see the predictions.
-The are only ok here; that is not surprising, the data set has lots of Au configurations that have never been seen by this model.
+They are only ok here; that is not surprising, the data set has lots of Au configurations that have never been seen by this model.
 Fine-tuning would certainly help improve this.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt